HDPE Pipe Loading Chart & Capacity Guide (Australia)

 This information is a guide only, based on typical semi-trailer capacities.
 Actual quantities may vary.
 We recommend contacting our team for project-specific logistics advice

-Our guide provides a detailed HDPE pipe truck capacity and loading chart for safe and compliant transport on Australian roads, specifically tailored for semi-trailers.
+Our guide offers a clear HDPE pipe truck capacity and loading chart.
+This chart helps ensure safe transport on Australian roads, especially for semi-trailers.

 To assist with safe and efficient HDPE pipe loading, Acu-Tech Piping Systems in Australia, provides a comprehensive loading guide for semi-trailers.
 The HDPE pipe loading guide details the optimal loading configurations for the following poly pipe dimensions: